As the wait continues, answering four questions about Jadeveon Clowney and the Seahawks

 But then on Wednesday night came the news that Seattle was bringing back defensive end Benson Mayowa, a sign that if nothing else, the Seahawks weren’t just saving up all that cap space and waiting to give it all to Clowney.

-And by Thursday morning came a few more reports that not only was nothing imminent but that maybe nothing much had really changed at all when it comes to Clowney and Seattle other than the team’s desire to begin filling out its defense and pass rush no matter what decision Clowney ends up making.
+And by Thursday morning came a few more reports that not only was nothing imminent and Clowney still willing to wait things out or weeks, if not months, but that maybe nothing much had really changed at all when it comes to Clowney and Seattle other than the team’s desire to begin filling out its defense and pass rush no matter what decision Clowney ends up making.

 Here’s an attempt to further answer some of the most relevant questions about where things stand now.